Back to Homeschool The Biblical Classical Way

 Prayer is one of the most important aspects to beginning the school year.
 Homeschooling is a great commitment and prayer needs to provide a firm foundation and support it.
 That undergirding is most essential.

-Sometimes, parents will use a Bible verse from their 4R-Studies on their philosophy of education for their memory verse to recite with their family.
+Sometimes, parents will use a Bible verse from their Word Studies on their philosophy of education for their memory verse to recite with their family.
 Reciting the memory verse either daily, weekly, or monthly as a family keeps the family’s commitment before themselves.

 Back to Homeschool Mom Teacher Notebooks

-With the Principle Approach® your personal notebook may be similar or quite different from any other mom’s.
+With the Biblical Classical way of doing things your personal notebook may be similar or quite different from any other mom’s.
 This is because some moms dig in and do all or much of the curriculum prep on their own.
-Whereas some other moms will pull from here and there to use prepared Principle Approach® resources.
+Whereas some other moms will pull from here and there to use prepared Biblical Classical resources.
 Even then, the compilation of teacher notebooks will vary greatly from prepared resources.

-For the most part, they are set up like the student’s—following the Principle Approach® to notebooking.
+For the most part, they are set up like the student’s—following The Principle Approach®(1) to notebooking as prescribed by The Foundation for American Christian Education.

 Here are a few different ways they may look like: